nextcloud/bookmarks/docs/folder.rst

    .. versionadded:: 3.0.0

    :query int layers: How many layers of descendants to return at max.
-By default only immediate children are returned.
+Defaults to 0, retuning only immediate children.

    :>json string status: ``success`` or ``error`` :>json array data: An ordered list of child items